 The 2015 accident spilled 140,000 gallons of crude oil on the Gaviota Coast.

-After word came that the pipeline restart had been granted, the Santa Barbara-based Environmental Defense Center and more than a half other groups filed suit against the U.S. Department of Transportation, PHMSA, and some key officials.
+After word came that the pipeline restart had been granted, the Santa Barbara-based Environmental Defense Center and more than half a dozen other groups filed suit against the U.S. Department of Transportation, PHMSA, and some key officials.
 The suit asserts the federal agency ignored federal laws requiring environmental review and public input before making a decision.

 On Friday afternoon, the Court of Appeals for the Ninth Circuit said it would accept briefs related to the case.
 EDC officials say they expect a ruling Tuesday.